Ann's Blog

 when she investigates a string of grisly murders on Long Island that

 raise impossible questions.
+But she

 doesn’t like the answers she finds and narrowly escapes with her own